-The regulatory backlash May 1998 Download PDF
+The regulatory backlash May 1998

-The world’s leading airlines are succeeding in provoking the regulatory authorities into action.
+The worlds leading airlines are succeeding in provoking the regulatory authorities into action.

 There was a specific reason for the Continental/Northwest linkup, which we covered in the February issue of Aviation Strategy at the same time as we commented that a new industry consolidation phase was neither inevitable nor particularly logical.
 Consequently, American/US Airways and Delta/United announced plans for comprehensive code–share agreements, covering the domestic market only at present but eventually extending to the international markets.

-These new virtual mergers come at a time when the US DoT is formulating new rules governing the US majors' responses to new entrants, essentially limiting the incumbent carriers’ ability to match a new entrant’s prices and drive it from the market by increasing capacity.
+These new virtual mergers come at a time when the US DoT is formulating new rules governing the US majors' responses to new entrants, essentially limiting the incumbent carriers ability to match a new entrant’s prices and drive it from the market by increasing capacity.

 The majors generally regard such actions to be the correct tactic to ward off a threat; regulators tend to regard such action as predatory.
 Alfred Kahn, the father of US deregulation, has resurfaced and is advising the DoT on its policy; he admits that it is difficult to distinguish between vigorous competition and predation, but insists that the DoT now has to address the issue.